intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 <div class="note">
 <b>Note:</b>
-The unintended solution and vuln has been found without CodeQL, but it was just too intriguing to not say "using CodeQL to find bugs in CodeQL" in the title and so I also show how to find the vuln using CodeQL.
+The unintended solution and vulnerability have been found without CodeQL, but it was just too intriguing to not say "using CodeQL to find bugs in CodeQL" in the title, and so I also show how to find the vulnerability using CodeQL.
 </div>

 For this challenge, we are given an executable `codeql_agent` and a `Dockerfile` that downloads the CodeQL bundle version 2.15.5.